 The seiche is the 'natural' wave of the basin.
-When forced at that frequency we get resonance.

-How do we determine that frequency for a basin of depth H and length L?
+How do we determine the period of a seich for a basin of depth H and length L?

 Resonance

 - Physical construct have natural frequencies based on their dimensions (think about musical instruments). - Forcing at these frequencies (among others) result in large response at the resonant (s) frequency (ies).